 One of the biggest concerns folks have when adopting a knowledge base is that toughest of questions: how do I get people to actually use my documentation?
-Requiring users to go to yet another website--like your KnowledgeOwl knowledge base--seems like an extra step that may discourage people from using your documentation.
+Requiring readers to go to yet another website--like your KnowledgeOwl knowledge base--seems like an extra step that may discourage people from using your documentation.

 That's where our knowledge base widget comes in handy.
 You can embed this widget directly in other websites and browser-based applications.
 You set a few things up on the KnowledgeOwl side, copy an embed code from your knowledge base, and have your developers add that script to the website or application where you want your knowledge base web widget.